Felipe Molas López: Presidency

 On February 27, 1949, he assumed the provisory presidency until May 14 – with the general election done – he took possession of official duties.
 The political agreement was not a greater guaranteed for the ruler, who was deposed six months later, on September 11.

 A few days later, the Board acknowledged the causes for the President's overthrow.
 He was accused of having failed to fulfill the targets set as the unification of the party, the progressive restoration of republican institutions, also of public morality.

 As it was assumed, the president had to overcome a series of political and military upheavals, over the constant pressure of the leaders of his party because, as well as the writer Raul Amaral says "the Governing Board had control over the state and those responsible for ruling it.”

 Death

-Molas López died in Asunción on 17 November 1954, aged 53.
+Molas López died in Asunción on November 17, 1954, aged 53.

 From June 19, 1956, by a municipal decree an avenue of Asunción bears his name.
-This is the Ex – Cañada YbYray of joining the avenues Aviadores Del Chaco in the southeast with the avenue Jose Gervasio Artigas to the northwest.